 Unlike Christopher Reeve, Carter only made a guest appearance on "The Muppet Show".
 She never had any guest appearances on "Sesame Street".

-She never voiced an animated depiction of Wonder Woman in Hanna-Barbera's long-running animated series "Super Friends" due to her focus on being a singer, starring in made-for-television movies, and appearing in commercials for Maybelline cosmetics as well as starring in the short-lived crime drama series "Partners in Crime" with Loni Anderson.
+Unlike Adam West who voiced Batman for "Super Friends: The Legendary Super Powers Show" and "The Super Powers Team: Galactic Guardians" two decades after the cancellation of his live action series, Carter did not voice an animated depiction of Wonder Woman in Hanna-Barbera's long-running animated series "Super Friends" because she was busy acting in television movies, appearing in commercials for Maybelline cosmetics and acting in the crime drama series "Partners in Crime" with Loni Anderson.

 Unlike Adam West, Burt Ward and Lou Ferrigno, Carter never returned to her iconic superhero role either in live action or animation throughout the 1980s due to focusing on her singing career, appearing in commercials for Maybelline cosmetics, and starring in television movies.